The Promise of a New Day: Music video

 Abdul in the video for "The Promise of a New Day".

-The music video was directed by Big TV!, a duo made up of Andy Delaney and Monty Whitebloom and of which would be the first of multiple times of Abdul working with them.
-The live waterfall and tropical footage were filmed on location in Hawaii, but Abdul was unable to attend filming due to prior commitments.
-Filming and production took place on July 8, 1991, in which Abdul and a number of background dancers filmed on a sound stage in Los Angeles, in which it would be edited in the video through green screen.
-The video would be released on August 17, 1991 on MTV as an exclusive, where it was shortly placed on heavy rotation.
+The music video was directed by Big TV!, a duo made up of Andy Delaney and Monty Whitebloom, marking the first of multiple times Abdul would work with them.
+The live waterfall and tropical footage were filmed on location in Hawaii, but Abdul was unable to attend the shoot due to prior commitments.
+Filming and production took place on July 8, 1991, where Abdul and a number of background dancers filmed on a sound stage in Los Angeles and were later edited into the video through green screen.
+The video would be released on August 17, 1991, on MTV as an exclusive, where it was shortly placed on heavy rotation.

-The video attracted controversy due to the fact that special lenses were used to film the video.
-This method was in order so that editors could fit in more dancers but unintentionally made Abdul taller and a lot more thinner than what she actually was.
-The video was later mocked on In Living Color, where it was parodied as "Promise of a Thin Me" and took jabs at Abdul's singing voice and also fat-shamed her.
+The video attracted controversy due to the fact that special lenses were used for filming.
+This was so that editors could fit in more dancers on screen, but it also unintentionally made Abdul look taller and a lot thinner than she actually was.
+The video was later mocked on In Living Color, where it was parodied as "Promise of a Thin Me" and took jabs at Abdul's singing voice and weight.